 5. ActivTrades

-UK-based ActivTrades is a TradingView forex broker (voted the Best Forex Broker Europe in 2022) that is also a hotbed for CFD traders.
+UK-based ActivTrades is a TradingView forex broker (voted the Best Forex Broker Europe in 2022) and a hotbed for CFD traders.

-With low trading fees on most assets and an intuitive platform feel, ActivTrades largely attracts new and intermediate traders, as well as pros who enjoy the straightforward design and fast execution.
+With low trading fees on most assets and an intuitive platform feel, ActivTrades attracts new and intermediate traders as well as pros who enjoy the straightforward design and fast execution.

-Although ActivTrades’s product portfolio is comparatively meager when viewed against FP Markets or BlackBull’s extensive range, its marriage with TradingView allows you to get in deep with your preferred asset analysis, and enjoy rapid subsequent execution.
+Although ActivTrades’ product portfolio is comparatively meagre compared to FP Markets or BlackBull’s extensive range, its marriage with TradingView allows you to dive deep into your preferred asset analysis and enjoy rapid subsequent execution.

 Key Facts about the TradingView Broker ActivTrades: